 Biopsy Site Identification: Smaller cancers are difficult to identify.
 You must be able to identify your biopsy site the day of surgery.
 It’s helpful to take a photo of your biopsy site before it heals.
 Bring the photo with you the day of surgery or email to firstname.lastname@example.org (photos you send may not be encrypted).

-Medications: Continue all medications prescribed by your doctor, including blood thinners, aspirin, Coumadin, Plavix, Vitamin E and blood pressure medications.
+Medications: Continue all medications, except narcotics and benzodiazepines, prescribed by your doctor, including blood thinners, aspirin, Coumadin, Plavix, Vitamin E and blood pressure medications.
 Studies show discontinuation of prescribed medications, even for short periods, can put one at risk for life threatening events, such as heart attack and stroke.

 Food and Drink: Since surgery is performed under local anesthesia, you may eat and drink that day.

 Alcohol: Alcohol promotes bleeding.
 We ask you to avoid alcoholic beverages 48 hours before and after surgery.

 Smoking: Smoking can affect healing by diminishing blood supply at your surgery site.
 Discontinue smoking 2 days before surgery and for 1 week after surgery.
 If you can’t discontinue entirely, cut back to less than 1 pack per day.

 Transportation: Make arrangements for someone to drive you the day of surgery.
 Patients given medicine to relieve anxiety will not be allowed to drive themselves home.

 Attire: Wear comfortable, older clothes, avoid make-up, perfume and jewelry.
 If surgery is on an area covered by clothing, wear something easy to remove.

 Cancellations: If you must cancel surgery, please cancel 48 business hours before your surgery date.
 Less than 48 business hours notice will result in a cancellation fee.